reachvijay/HappyAPI/README.md

 The base URI is composed of the following parts

-1. HTTPorHTTPSprotocolspecifier
+1. HTTP or HTTPS protocol specifier
-2. APIserverhostname
+2. API server hostname
-3. APIserverportnumber(optional–defaultstoport80)
+3. API server port number (optional–defaults to port 80)
-4. APIversionstring
+4. API version string

 ##Throttling